truongthuanr/100-Days-of-AI-ML-DS/README.md

 TL;DR (Just first 12 mins of video :)
 - Regions Bank
-	- Not really using latest and greatest tech stack
+	- Not really using latest and greatest tech stack, but still getting high deployment success rate.

 - Stack
 	On Prem Hadoop based DataLake - Serves as underpinning for all Analytics